Redux-Kits/Redux-Kits.github.io/_posts/2024-07-05-ACA-Redux-build-guide.md

 ## END_SECTION ##

 <!-- Pots and 10uF Caps -->
-{% include step.html title="Potentionmeter & Small Caps" bom_references="'P1', 'C3', 'C4'" %}
+{% include step.html title="Potentionmeter & Small Capacitors" bom_references="'P1', 'C3', 'C4'" %}

 P1 is keyed and cannot be inserted backwards.
 Solder the C3 and C4 capacitors with the long leg in the + hole.